s-r-e-e-r-a-j/FTPBrute/README.md

 ftpbrute
 ```
 ## How to Use

-1. **Launch the Application:** When you run the script, the graphical user interface (GUI) will open.
+1. **Launch the Tool:**
+   - When you run the Tool, the graphical user interface (GUI) will open.

 2. **Set Target IP:**
    - Enter the `IP address` of the FTP or SFTP server that you want to attack.

 3. **Select the Protocol:**
    - Choose between `FTP` or `SFTP` by selecting the appropriate radio button.

+4. **Optional Port (If Needed):**
+   - If the FTP or SFTP server uses a non-standard port, you can optionally specify the port number in the "Port" field.
+   - The default port for FTP is 21 and for SFTP is 22, but you can enter a custom port if necessary.

-4. **Choose Wordlists:**
+5. **Choose Wordlists:**
    - **Username Wordlist:** Click on "Select Username Wordlist" to choose a text file containing possible usernames.
    - **Password Wordlist:** Similarly, click "Select Password Wordlist" to choose a text file with possible passwords.

-5. **Start the Attack:**
+6. **Start the Attack:**
    - Once you’ve filled in all the necessary fields, click "Start Brute Force" to begin the attack.
 The tool will start trying combinations of usernames and passwords and show the results in real time.

-6 **Stop the Attack:**
+7. **Stop the Attack:**
    - If you need to stop the attack for any reason, click "Stop Brute Force".

 ## Example Workflow
 1. Open the tool and enter the target server's IP address.
 2. Select `FTP` or `SFTP` as the protocol.